livechat/design-system/README.md

 - design-system library root directory -> run `npm link`
 - app root directory -> run `npm link @livechat/design-system`

-You can run build script after new changes (or use npm run-script build -- --watch) or if you are using webpack just add to webpack.config.js few lines to see changes without unnecessary bundling library:
+You can run build script after new changes (or use npm start) or if you are using webpack just add to webpack.config.js few lines to see changes without unnecessary bundling library:

 ```
 const designSystemComponentsPath = fs.realpathSync(